Geet-George/test-doc-pack/book/content/learning/quick-guide-to-git.md

 git config --global user.email <your-email-id>
 ```

 Replace `<your-name>` and `<your-email-id>` with your name and email address.
 This information will be used to identify you in the commit history.
+If you don't do this, Git will prompt you to do this when you try to commit changes.

 ### Useful Git commands